Cynobele/2player-dice/README.md

 # 2player-dice
 A simple dice roller for 2 players.
-Like flipping a coin!

 The game lasts five rounds, each "player" takes a turn rolling two six-sided dice.
 If two of the same value are rolled, a third dice is rolled, and the total is added to the players score.